Posts

 Image

-Hello there!
-I’m Angela.
+Hello there.
+I’m Angela, a freelance artist and illustrator who creates calm art for a busy world using traditional, analog mediums.
 I was born and raised in the San Francisco Bay Area, and currently live in the Pacific Northwest of the United States with my husband and our many plants.
-My writing is primarily about art and creativity, and I also post simple, budget-friendly, vegan recipes every other month, just to mix things up a bit.
-If you would like to see examples of my work, I invite you to have a look at my portfolio , browse my shop , or view my Art page , which features a small sample of my offerings.
-If you are interested in working with me on a project, or licensing my art, please contact me via the contact form on the main page , or email me at ange.morton@gmail.com.
-Information regarding commissions can be found here .
+My writings are on a variety of subjects, ranging from art, creativity, books, spirituality, and a smattering of other things in between.
+I also have a series called "A Capsule Kitchen," which features simple, budget-friendly, vegan recipes.
+If you would like to see my art and illustration work, I invite you to have a look at my portfolio , or browse my shop .
+Please contact me via the contact form on the main page if you are interested in working with me, or licensing my art.
+Links for all my offerings can be found here .
 Thank you so much for stopping by!

 Image